-After feeling unusually tired for a few months, I went for a check-up at my GP surgery.
+After feeling unusually tired and super low in energy for a few months, I went for a check-up at my GP surgery.
 More than just feeling over-worked, my muscles were fatigued and I was needing more sleep than usual.
 After a blood test we found I had low levels of iron stores.

 Iron is actually a very tricky mineral to absorb, with many people eating iron-rich foods but still finding that they're iron-deficient (me!).
 So while my iron intake is just dandy, my body struggles to actually absorb the stuff.
 For me, that means eating plenty of beef dishes, along with Vitamin-C rich foods to aid absorption.

 Iron is found in food in two forms, haem and non-haem iron.

 - Haem iron, which is very well absorbed by the body.
 It is highest in red meat such as beef.

 - Non-haem iron is less well absorbed.
 It's mostly found in plant food such as fruits, vegetables, grains, nuts and legumes.

 While you may be under the illusion that you can get loads of iron from spinach (like Popeye!), much of the iron is not bioavailable to the body.

 If you lack energy, you may be low on this essential mineral.
 I previously put it down to a busy lifestyle, but it’s advisable to see your doc if you suffer from any of the following symptoms:

 • Poor concentration

 • Frequent infections